X-Men: The Official Game: Plot

 Storm is abducted by Lady Deathstrike and Logan pursues her, eventually rescuing Storm.
 Nightcrawler is plagued by visions of Jason Stryker, who reminds Kurt he left him to die.
 Nightcrawler retrieves the Cerebro parts, battling a Sentinel in the process.
-A massive Sentinel - the Master Mold is activated and rises from Alkali Lake.
+A massive Sentinel, Master Mold, is activated and rises from Alkali Lake.
 The X-Men and Lady Deathstrike escape; Logan attaches himself to Deathstrike's helicopter to follow her while the other X-Men return to the institute.